 In 2011, Sameena wrote and performed her first solo show at the Edinburgh Fringe.
-The show has since toured at the Adelaide and Brighton Fringes and she will be taking her show back up to Edinburgh in 2012.
+The show then toured at the Adelaide and Brighton Fringes before returning to Edinburgh in 2012.
 She is currently writing her new solo show.
 Sameena has also worked with the Trust for the Study of Adolescence, facilitating and directing young adults suffering the effects of alcohol abuse and, with them, producing a piece of theatre for a world conference on mental health.
 She has been involved with Southall Black Sisters, working with women who have survived domestic violence and helping them find voice and expression through writing and theatre workshops.
 In 2008, she volunteered at the Rainbow Centre in Peru, running theatre workshops with children and young adults with severe learning difficulties.
 In 2010, she spent a month in Kashmir, running theatre and music workshops with children orphaned by the civil unrest there.

 Stephanie is experienced in general business management & marketing.
 She studied Business Studies at the University of Plymouth and now runs a successful communications & technology company in Oxford.
 She has worked in a number of different commercial sectors including fashion, sports retail, software, Internet, & media production.
 She led the marketing strategy for Telelogic, a global software company, designed and developed award-winning multimedia for Macmillan Publishing, and launched one of the first internet provision companies in the UK.
 Stephanie is a trustee of the Jericho Wharf Trust & the Jericho Living Heritage Trust, both charities are based in Oxford.
 She is also a singer & musician & leads a community choir based in Jericho.